rknightuk/rknight.me/src/posts/2024/2024-01-13-snippets-i-use-regularly.md

 \* `kbd` is the rarely-seen [keyboard input element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/kbd).
 Example which I definitely didn't just add to my css for this blog post: <kbd>⌘</kbd>

+Update: I reordered the modifier key symbols to be in the correct [modifier key order](https://leancrew.com/all-this/2017/11/modifier-key-order/).

 [^1]: It still happens on occasion